matter-labs/zksync-era/docs/advanced/pubdata.md

 ```

-## Current System
+## Pre-Boojum Era

-In our current system the superset of pubdata fields and input to the `commitBlocks` function follows the following
+In pre-boojum era the superset of pubdata fields and input to the `commitBlocks` function follows the following
 format:

 ```solidity